ChuksKN/G57-CPSC471_DatabaseProject/README.md

 ### Overview
 ------------
 - The database and frontend implementation is intended to provide an effective dealership management platform
-- See the final report for an indept overvie of the project
+- See the final report for an indept overview of the project

 ### Setup Requirements
 ------------